jbiatek/BSGRulebook/rulebook.md

 - 7: Destroy a basestar and 3 raiders
 - 8: Destroy every ship in the space area

+#### Scar

+Scar is a special raider.
+He can only be destroyed as the result of a die roll of 7 or 8.
+Modifiers to die rolls are allowed, so a roll of 6 with "Strategic Planning" would destroy Scar.
+If a nuke allows raiders to be destroyed, he can be chosen only if the die roll was a 7 or 8.
+If a game effect allows you to destroy a raider without a die roll, Scar cannot be chosen.
+If a game effect includes a roll to see "how many" raiders to destroy, Scar can be chosen only if that roll was a 7 or an 8.
+Kat's "Hot Shot" ability skips the die roll entirely, and so cannot be used to destroy Scar.

 ### Human combat ships

 When human ships are destroyed, they are removed from the game entirely.